 If you’re ready to start a fashion blog, then bravo!
 You’re taking the first step towards entrepreneurship and financial freedom.
 Blogging is something that has not only changed my life but countless others as well.

 Fashion blogging has become extremely popular in the last decade.
-There are lots of bloggers looking to share their personal style online and give others advice on how to curated the perfect wardrobe.
-You can find petite fashion bloggers, plus size fashion bloggers, and other specialty fashion bloggers every where you turn nowadays!
+There are lots of bloggers looking to share their personal style online and give others advice on how to curate the perfect wardrobe.
+You can find petite fashion bloggers, plus-size fashion bloggers, and other specialty fashion bloggers everywhere you turn nowadays!
 What’s great about fashion blogging is that it’s truly an expression of your personal style – and no one looks like you so you can definitely find a way to make your fashion blog unique and eye-catching if you put in the work!

 Now, is fashion blogging a get-rich-quick scheme?
 Absolutely not!
 Fashion blogging can be extremely profitable in the long run, but make no mistake: it takes a lot of up-front effort to see a return on your investment.

 Here is how to start a profitable fashion blog today!

 PS.
 If you aren’t sure you want to start a fashion blog, then head over to my How to Start a Blog guide to read about starting a blog when you aren’t sure of what your topic will be!

 The simplest way to start a fashion blog is to write about and share your personal style.
 If you’re going to become a fashion blogger then it goes without saying that you should probably be very comfortable in front of the camera!
 You can definitely get away with using stock photos to write about fashion, but you will find success a lot faster if you share your personal style with your audience.

 Narrowing down your blog’s topic can also be useful though it’s not necessary for a fashion blog, as your unique personality will shine through.
 If you want to define a clearer audience, you could think about fashion blogging for the following audiences, for example: